ChurchApps/FreeShowWeb/src/routes/docs/output/+page.md

 # The output

-> An output is one or more windows that display a project's show content on physical or virtual displays for presentation.
+> An output is one or more windows that display content (backgrounds, slides, overlays, and more) on a physical HDMI screen/projector.
+But can also be sent wirelessly through NDI.

 ## Layers